Read Full Report Asalaamu Alaikum!

 I said goodbye to my parents and sisters, while holding back tears.
 I knew that time would fly and I would be home within a blink of an eye.
-From experience, I was worried that airport security would take long.
+From experience, I was worried that airport security would take long, per my usual experience.
 Surprisingly, it all took about five minutes.
 After my backpack was checked and I walked through the metal detector, I was pulled aside and a female checked my hijab (head covering).
 Only two more hours until I boarded my thirteen hours flight from Los Angeles to Istanbul, Turkey.
 My passport was checked at the gate and I was finally on my way.
 Overall, I travelled for two days all during the night because of the time change.
 Both Turkey and Palestine were ten hours ahead of California.

 I handed my United Stated Passport to the agent.

 “Where are you traveling to?”

 “How long is your stay?”

 “I don’t understand.”

 “You wont get on that plane until you show me your trip.”

 “You want my itinerary?
 Seriously?”

 He didn’t respond.
 I sighed loudly.